1963 New Zealand general election: The election

 The date for the main 1963 elections was 30 November.
 1,345,836 people were registered to vote, and turnout was 89.6%.
 This turnout was around average for the time.
 The number of seats being contested was 80, a number which had been fixed since 1902.

 The following new (or reconstituted) electorates were introduced in 1963: Manurewa, New Lynn, Pakuranga, Porirua, Rangiora, Taupo and Waimarino.

 Results

 The 1963 election saw the governing National Party retain office by a ten-seat margin.
 It had previously held office by a twelve-seat margin.
 National won a total of forty-five seats, while the Labour Party won thirty-five.
 In the popular vote, National won 47.1% to Labour's 43.7%.
-The Social Credit Party won 7.9% of the vote, but no seats.
+The Social Credit Party won 7.9% of the vote, but no seats, although their leader Vernon Cracknell came close to winning Hobson, but ultimately lost due to special votes.
 Four of their candidates also missed the nomination deadline.
 One political analyst, Professor Robert Chapman, called it "the no change election".

 Puti Tipene Watene was elected for Eastern Maori; he was a Mormon and was the first non-Ratana to win a Maori seat since 1938.